 6.8.6 HTTP/2 server behaviour

-The server should use the "3gpp-Sbi-Message-Priority" header (see clause 5.2.3.2.1) and may use the stream priority information to determine how to handle the request.
+The server should use the "3gpp-Sbi-Message-Priority" header (see clause 5.2.3.2.1) to determine how to handle the request.
 This includes determining the order in which requests are handled and resources that are applied to the handling of the request.

 Servers should use "3gpp-Sbi-Message-Priority" value when making overload throttling decisions.

-Servers should use stream priority information when making overload throttling decisions at the connection level.
+Servers should not use stream priority information when making overload throttling decisions at the connection level.